rezaeim748/Computational-Intelligence-course/README.md

   Implementation of genetic algorithms to optimize mathematical functions and solve optimization problems.
 - **Project 3**: Fuzzy Logic Systems
   A fuzzy logic-based system to model real-world decisions, focusing on handling uncertainty in data.

+## How to Run
+Each project has its own set of instructions for compilation and execution.
+Please refer to the individual project folders for detailed README files that explain how to run each project.